MicrosoftDocs/nav-content/dynamics-nav-app/year-allocate-costs-income.md

 ---
-title: Overview of Tasks to Allocate Costs and Income | Microsoft Docs
+title: Overview of Tasks to Allocate Costs and Income
 description: Outlines the tasks to allocate an entry in a general journal to several different accounts when you post the journal.
 services: project-madeira
 documentationcenter: ''